mkutyla/Secure-Network-Architecture/README.md

 * vulnerability scanner,
 * SIEM.

-Although project's documentation has been written in Polish, diagrams are described in English and could still be informational for non-Polish speakers.
+Although project's documentation has been written in Polish, diagrams are described in English and could still be informational for non-Polish readers.